jugal-chauhan04/DataFlowIQ/contracted_mrr/stakeholder_alignment.md

 Most analytics portfolios focus on queries and dashboards.
 This one focuses on what happens before that - *the conversations, clarifications, and agreements that define how a metric should exist in the first place.*

 The first use case centers on defining **Contracted Monthly Recurring Revenue (Contracted MRR)** a key financial metric that reflects predictable revenue commitments from active subscriptions.
 The scenario begins with a request from the company’s CFO, sparking a back-and-forth alignment process to clarify definitions, assumptions, and data limitations before any SQL is written.
+And after reviewing data capture process of the organization, it becomes clear that the business case aligns better with **Committed Monthly Recurring Revenue** instead, the process of realignment - from initial stakeholder request to refined metric definition - is captured below in this article.

 The goal is simple but essential: demonstrate how the analytical process behind metric design: confirming definitions, documenting logic, ensuring reproducibility, and communicating with business stakeholders before a single query runs.